Dramovk/Reactive_Monitoring-Control_system/README.md

 | `SD_Card`                | Manages CSV data logging on the SD card |
 | `LCD`                    | Manages data display on the TFT screen |
 | `ReactiveControlTeamCode2` | Main file that brings everything together |

 ---

-## 💡 Usage Examples *(To Be Added)*

-> Here’s where you can show example outputs or screenshots.
-Things you might want to include:
->
-> - Sample output from the CSV log
-> - Photos of the TFT screen during operation
-> - Code snippets showing how the fan/servo responds to sensor inputs
-> - Diagram of the sensor/control wiring setup
->
-> 📌 *Let me know if you'd like help formatting any of this when you're ready to add it!*

----